 #MenstruationMatters: How ecosan can help improve health and school attendance of girls

 WECF teams up with WASH united for Menstrual Hygiene Day

-Donors: Ministry of Foreign Affairs of the Netherlands
+Donors: Ministry of Foreign Affairs, Development Cooperation, TMF programme, The Netherlands

 Find more items on the page Projects & Donors.

 Greywater Treatment in Sand and Gravel Filters: Low Tech Solution for Sustainable Wastewater Management